stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   Another thing that cloudily worried me during my investigation was the somewhat greater frequency of cases where a brief, elusive glimpse of the typical nightmares was afforded to persons not visited with well-defined amnesia.
-These persons were largely of mediocre mind or less&mdash;some so primitive that they could scarcely be thought of as vehicles for abnormal scholarship and preternatural mental acquisitions.
-For a second they would be fired with alien force&mdash;then a backward lapse and a thin, swift-fading memory of un-human horrors.
+These persons were largely of mediocre mind or less--some so primitive that they could scarcely be thought of as vehicles for abnormal scholarship and preternatural mental acquisitions.
+For a second they would be fired with alien force--then a backward lapse and a thin, swift-fading memory of un-human horrors.

-  There had been at least three such cases during the past half century&mdash;one only fifteen years before.
+  There had been at least three such cases during the past half century--one only fifteen years before.
 Had something been   groping blindly through time   from some unsuspected abyss in Nature?
 Were these faint cases monstrous, sinister   experiments   of a kind and authorship utterly beyond sane belief?
-Such were a few of the formless speculations of my weaker hours&mdash;fancies abetted by myths which my studies uncovered.
+Such were a few of the formless speculations of my weaker hours--fancies abetted by myths which my studies uncovered.
 For I could not doubt but that certain persistent legends of immemorial antiquity, apparently unknown to the victims and physicians connected with recent amnesia cases, formed a striking and awesome elaboration of memory lapses such as mine.